 The oil rig count in U.S. decreased this week, according to the latest data released Friday by oilfield services company Baker Hughes.

-The drop followed decline of 19 oil rigs the week before, while oil prices continued to fall.
+The drop followed decline of 40 oil rigs the week before.

-At Friday's close, international benchmark Brent crude stood at $24.93 per barrel with a 6.5% daily loss, while American benchmark West Texas Intermediate ended the day at $21.51 a barrel with a 7.6% decrease.
+At Friday's close, international benchmark Brent crude stood at $30.55 per barrel, while American benchmark West Texas Intermediate ended the day at $28.50 a barrel.